konsumer/pipd/drivers/README.md

 - 4-encoder is going to [need new seesaw firmware](https://learn.adafruit.com/adafruit-attiny817-seesaw/reloading-the-seesaw-firmware) since I cannot set rotary values.
 - can I use message-len:3 and offset to set single pixels on 4.encoder?
 This would act a bit more like 8-encoder, even if it takes more bytes for all of them.
+- Do I need to invert rotary vals?
+I feel like turning clockwise should increaase val, not decrease.